klausweiss/online-chess-enhancement-suite/docs/TUTORIAL.md

 It's recommended to try the new controls in solo mode before using it in games.
 You can try with [Puzzle Strom](https://lichess.org/storm) for starters.
 Have fun!

+Once you're comfortable with using the extension, make sure to look at the extension preferences to customize it to your liking.